munnik/uniqueue/README.md

   uq.Back() <- 1
   uq.Back() <- 1

-  // remove 3 from the unique constraint so it can be added again, once it's added again the unique constraint applies again uq.RemoveConstraint(3) uq.Back() <- 3 uq.Back() <- 3
+  // ignore 3 from the unique constraint so it can be added again, once it's added again the unique constraint is enabled again uq.IgnoreConstraintFor(3) uq.Back() <- 3 uq.Back() <- 3